NoriSte/working-software-mastering-ui-testing/transcription.md

 - because it's an E2E test!
 An E2E test needs a working back-end, with a working database, it suffers from network slowness and it needs a lot of reliable data.
 As you can see in the code of the test, the first thing I do is to ask to the back-end to wipe the existing data and to add a new user, so the login flow is gonna work well
 - there is long waiting for the AJAX call to happen

 Starting from the latter, why do I wait five seconds?
-Well, because I noticed that 90% of the times the AJAX call takes just one second, some times it takes two seconds... and some times is even slower!
+Well, because I noticed that 90% of the times the AJAX call takes just one second, some times it takes two seconds... and some times it's even slower!
 So, to avoid that the test fails because of a slow AJAX call, I added a long waiting!
 I'm sure that five seconds are enough...

-Remember that one of most important the E2E testing best practices is: never make your test sleep!
+Remember that one of most important E2E testing best practices is: never make your test sleep!
 The test sleeps for five seconds, **five seconds**, while the AJAX call takes just one second, most of the times!
 Let's see how can we improve that!

 # 02